How to Start an LLC in Oregon? (Step-by-Step Guide)

 Check for the availability of the Oregon LLC name on the Secretary of State website under Corporation Division Search.

-You can also decide to file for a DBA name or "doing business as."
-This is an option if you want to use a different name than the official business name.
+You can also file for a DBA — "doing business as" — if you want to operate under a different name than your official LLC name.
+This is worth considering if you're running multiple brands under one entity.

 Shaking hands with a registered agent